 \end{example}

-By~\cite[9.9]{keller}, $\mathcal{R}_n$ is a triangulated category, and, by~\cite[1.3]{bmrrt}, it has Auslander-Reiten triangles and its Auslander-Reiten quiver, $\Gamma(\mathcal{R}_n)$ is the quotient of the Auslander-Reiten quiver of $D^b(kQ)$ by the automorphism induced by $[2]$.
+By~\cite[2.3]{pengxiao} (see also~\cite[9.9]{keller}), $\mathcal{R}_n$ is a triangulated category, and, by~\cite[1.3]{bmrrt}, it has Auslander-Reiten triangles and its Auslander-Reiten quiver, $\Gamma(\mathcal{R}_n)$ is the quotient of the Auslander-Reiten quiver of $D^b(kQ)$ by the automorphism induced by $[2]$.
 We have the following:

 \begin{prop} The translation quiver $\Gamma(n)$ is isomorphic to $\Gamma(\mathcal{R}_n)$. \end{prop}